≡ Menu

 What kind of information will the insurance companies ask me or be interested in?

-Assuming that you have chosen to apply for coverage with an insurance company that is known to be more “lenient” when it comes to approving folks who have been diagnosed with either Tourette’s disorder or Bipolar Disorder, what you’re generally going to find is that they’re going to want to know how “serious” your condition is before making a decision about your life insurance application.
+Assuming that you have chosen to apply for coverage with an insurance company that is known to be more “lenient” when it comes to approving folks who have been diagnosed with either Tourette’s disorder or Bipolar Disorder, what you’re generally going to find is that they’re going to want to know how “serious” your condition is before deciding your life insurance application.

 To accomplish this without immediately ordering medical records from your doctors, they’re likely to start by first asking you a few questions.